chrisguest75/turn/README.md

 * @users for posting into slack.
 * Zac wants the worms.
 * Limit generation to  particular branch.
+* How do I get the gitconfig to automatically install?

 ## Initiate the repo